Find the constraint.

 02

-If warm enquiries go quiet after first contact:
+If revenue opportunities go quiet after first contact:

 Look at Follow-Up Rhythm and Nurture.